Hell Is What You Make It: Commercial performance

 It debuted and peaked at number 42 on the Billboard 200, only one number higher than their previous album, Hello Fascination.
-It also charted within the Billboard Rock, Alternative, Dance and Independent Album Charts.
+It also charted on the Billboard Top Rock Albums at number ten, Top Alternative Albums at number eight, Top Dance/Electronic Albums at number two and Independent Albums at number nine.
 As of March 2014, the album has sold 64,000 copies in the United States.

 Track listing

 All songs produced by Ian Kirkpatrick except "Chemicals", produced by Matt Squire.